postmanlabs/openapi-to-postman/TESTGENERATION.md

 body should exist and match a specific value or variable.

 The contentChecks are mapped based on the OpenApi operationId or the OpenApi Operation reference (method + path).
-Anything added in `checkResponseBody` array, will be add as content check to the Postman tests.
+Anything added in `checkResponseBody` array, will be added as content check to the Postman tests.

 Properties explained:

 Target options:

-- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman Request Body will be tested. (example: `listPets`)
+- **openApiOperationId (String)** : Reference to the OpenApi operationId for which the Postman Response Body will be tested. (example: `listPets`)
-- **openApiOperation (String)** : Reference to combination of the OpenApi method & path, for which the Postman Request Body will be test (example: `GET::/pets`)
+- **openApiOperation (String)** : Reference to the combination of the OpenApi method & path, for which the Postman Response Body will be tested (example: `GET::/pets`)

 These target options are both supported for defining a target.
-In case both are set for the same target, only the `openApiOperationId` will be used for overwrites.
+In case both are set for the same target, only the `openApiOperationId` will be used for content checks.

 Content check options: